 Dry, itchy eyes are common, and there are several possible causes for them.
 These include tear gland dysfunction, environmental conditions, and daily habits.
-While the end result is typically called “dry eye” in all cases, the cause sometimes affects how it is treated.
+While the end result is typically “dry eye” in all cases, the cause sometimes affects what treatment doctors will recommend.

 Staring at Screens Too Long